 Sonder – n. the realization that each random passerby is living a life as vivid and complex as your own.

 Sonder is an inclusive, not-for-profit organisation that has been providing better quality health and support services to the South Australian community since 1993.

 We support thousands of people each year with mental health challenges, alcohol & drug use concerns, chronic disease management and employment.

-Clients are able to access multiple services to address their needs from a range of centres located across South Australia.
+Clients are able to access multiple services to address their needs from a range of centres located across SA.

 Over the past 26 years, the organisation has earned a solid reputation for the delivery of high quality, evidence-based clinical psychological therapy services and is now one of the leading providers of mental health services in SA.

 The headspace Centres act as a one-stop-shop for young people who need help with mental health, physical health, alcohol and other drugs or work and study support.

 Sonder is fully accredited under ISO Standard AS/NZS ISO 9001:2015 and the National Standards for Mental Health Services.